 I’m a hippie.
 I get along with everyone.

 I hate Korean hip hop politics.
-My philosophy: Like Biggie once said, “Can’t we just all get along?”
+My philosophy is this.
+Like Biggie once said, “Can’t we just all get along?”

 I am influenced by everyone, but Bill Stax (formerly known as Vasco) of Just Music gives me the most and the best advice.
 He’s a Korean hip hop veteran, but he’s still standing at the front line.